Skip to content

 • variable deductions, which can include any tax deducted, National Insurance deducted, student loan and pension deductions; and

-• ‘variable hours’ where your employee or worker’s work hours vary between pay periods such as overtime or an increase in hours at different rates for particular work hours.
+• ‘variable hours’ where your employee or worker’s work hours vary between pay periods, such as overtime or an increase in hours at different rates for particular work hours.

 You can also include any fixed amount deductions, such as when your employee pays you back for their season ticket or a trade union subscription.
 However, you do not need to include these in the payslip.
 Instead, you can include it as a separate written statement.
-If you have it as the latter, you must update the written statement annually, and your employee should get it before they receive their first payslip.
+If you have it as the latter, you must update the written statement annually, and your employee should receive it before their first payslip.
 It must detail the deduction, how much it is and the frequency with which you pay it.

 There are other details a payslip could include, but that are not required, such as, for example: